Causal Influences over Social Learning Networks: Causal Discovery from Observational Data

 The rationale behind \eqref{eq:theta_circ_estimation} is that under proper assumptions we know from Theorems~\ref{theorem:truth_learning_nbsl} and \ref{th:asl_conv_dist} that agents learn the true hypothesis with more confidence as \(M\) grows.
 Our goal is to infer the true combination matrix \(A\) and informativeness vector \(d(\theta)\) for each hypothesis from a sequence of \(M+1\) matrices \(\{\bLambda_M, \bLambda_{M-1},\dots, \bLambda_0 \}\) and the adjacency matrix of the agents.

-We can estimate $A$ by using existing procedures in the literature for forming combination matrices from adjacency matrices, e.g., by using the averaging or Metropolis rules \cite{Metropolis1953,sayed_2022}.
+We can estimate $A$ by using existing procedures in the literature for forming combination matrices from adjacency matrices, e.g., by using the averaging or relative degree rules.
 For instance, the averaging rule assigns the same weight to all neighbors of an agent, i.e.,

 After forming the combination matrix estimate $\widehat{A}$, we can insert it into \eqref{eq:gsp_recursion_linear} and average over available $M$ samples to estimate the average log-likelihood ratios that correspond to the informativeness of agents using